Roger Clarke's Web-Site

 The purpose of the new artefact is to provide a basis whereby an organisation can ensure that problems arising during the data analytics process can be detected, and detected early.
 This enables appropriate measures to be put in place in order to address those problems.
 Two categories of process element need to be added to the conventional model described earlier: evaluation steps, and selection constructs that, under appropriate circumstances, loop the flow back to an earlier phase.

 Awareness of risks is a crucial pre-condition for effective risk management, and hence there is a need for evaluation of both data and decision processes against quality standards.
-Cai & Zhu (2015), for example, includes an outline of a data quality assessment process.
+Cai & Zhu (2015) and Hastie & O'Donnell (2017), for example, each includes an outline of a data quality assessment process.
 A few authors, such as Koronios et al. (2014), expressly include one or more evaluation elements, and feedback or feedforward from those elements.
 In the Knowledge Discovery in Databases (KDD) community, a 'knowledge discovery process' has been proposed that recognises the need for loops back to earlier phases where data or processes fall short of reasonable standards (Fayyad et al. 1996, Han et al. 2011).
 Elragal & Klischewski (2017) discuss epistemological challenges in data analytics, the importance of understanding model assumptions, and the need for results to be assessed.

 Where significant impacts may arise outside the organisation, the additional techniques of impact assessment (IA) and impact management (IM) are needed.
 These activities develop an appreciation of the contexts, needs and values of external stakeholders.
 Many external stakeholders are users of, or at least participants in, the system in question.
 However, it is important not to overlook 'usees', by which is meant organisations, but more commonly individuals, who are affected by the system without directly participating in it (Clarke 1992, Fischer-Hübner & Lindskog 2001, Baumer 2015).
 Developing the necessary appreciation generally depends on consultation with representatives or and/or advocates for the various external stakeholder groups.